grimmbraten/spinning-jenny/README.md

 #### Main

-There are currently only two main event flags `--audit` and `--resolve`.
+There are currently three main event flags `--audit`, `--resolve`, and `--patches`.
 These flags can only be combined with preparatory, teardown, and/or addon flags.
 For example, you can't execute an audit and a resolve in a single command.

 #### Teardown